puniverse/capsule/README.md

 * `Security-Policy`: a security policy file, relative to the capsule root, that will be used as the security policy
 * `Security-Policy-A`: a security policy file, relative to the capsule root, that will be appended to the default security policy
 * `Java-Agents`: a list of Java agents used by the application; formatted `agent` or `agent=arg1,arg2...`, where agent is either the path to a JAR relative to the capsule root, or a Maven coordinate of a dependency
-* `Repositories`: a list of Maven repository URLs
+* `Repositories`: a list of Maven repositories formatted as `URL` or `NAME(URL)`
 * `Dependencies`: a list of Maven dependencies given as `groupId:artifactId:version[(excludeGroupId:excludeArtifactId,...)]`
 * `Allow-Snapshots`: If `true`, allows for SNAPSHOT dependencies (default: `false`)
 * `Native-Dependencies-Linux`: a list of Maven dependencies consisting of `.so` artifacts for Linux; each item can be a comma separated pair, with the second component being a new name to give the download artifact.
-The artifacts will be Windows and copied into the application's cache directory.
+The artifacts will be downloaded and copied into the application's cache directory.
 * `Native-Dependencies-Win`: a list of Maven dependencies consisting of `.dll` artifacts for Linux; each item can be a comma separated pair, with the second component being a new name to give the download artifact.
 The artifacts will be downloaded and copied into the application's cache directory.
 * `Native-Dependencies-Mac`: a list of Maven dependencies consisting of `.dylib` artifacts for Mac OS X; each item can be a comma separated pair, with the second component being a new name to give the download artifact.
 The artifacts will be downloaded and copied into the application's cache directory.
 * `Capsule-Log-Level`: sets the default log level for the Capsule launcher (which can be overridden with `-Dcapsule.log`); can be one of: `NONE`, `QUIET` (the default), `VERBOSE`, or `DEBUG`.